CHILDREN'S LITERATURE ASSEMBLY

 SUSAN POLOS

-While there are many lists of award-winning books for young people online, there’s only one list of award-winning books that I know of that includes a discussion guide for each title: The Coretta Scott King (CSK) Book Awards.
 The Coretta Scott King Book Awards are awarded each year to outstanding African American authors and illustrators of books that celebrate the African American experience.
 For more details about the history of the award, watch the embedded video produced by the Los Angeles Public Library.
-Coretta Scott King Book Awards jury members create discussion guides for these books, which are available online as educational resources. | The History of the Coretta Scott King Awards, Los Angeles Public Library |
+Coretta Scott King Book Awards jury members create discussion guides for these books, which are available online as educational resources.

 Each Discussion Guide includes summaries, activities and discussion questions, as well as related CSK titles for that year’s CSK Author Award, CSK Author Honor Awards, CSK Illustrator Award, CSK Illustrator Honor Awards, and Steptoe Awards for New Talent (Author and Illustrator), as well as information about the year’s Virginia Hamilton Lifetime Achievement Award winner.